EMPLOYMENT & QUALIFICATIONS

 Possess a valid class 5 driver’s license

-Meet the current safety requirements of Transport Canada Boat Safety Regulations
+Meet the current safety requirements of Transport Canada Boat Safety Regulations as required for the job.

 Have or be willing to obtain DVS BS and SVOP certificates